-If a person takes Ambien without having a prescription or if they take the drug in a way that was not prescribed by a doctor, it is misusing the drug.
+If a person takes Ambien without a prescription or takes the drug in a way that a doctor did not prescribe, it is misusing the drug.
 Even using an extra pill to get a little extra help sleeping is abusing the drug.

 The danger comes because it is easy to build a tolerance to Ambien.
 The higher the tolerance, the higher the dose needed to fall asleep.
 This creates a snowball effect that can quickly get out of control without medical guidance.

 Ambien is designed to be taken right before going to bed.
-However, some people take the drug hours before they go to sleep.
-This gives them a sense of euphoria that can mask insecurity.
+However, some people take the drug hours before they go to sleep as a method of abuse.